 What is Brisbane Open House?

-What is the date of Brisbane Open House and its operating times?
+What is the date of Brisbane Open House?

 What buildings are open during the event?

-Where can I get a Brisbane Open House Guide?
+Where can I get a copy of the Brisbane Open House guidebook?

 Is Brisbane Open House free?

 Most BOH events are also free – however a few may attract a cost.

 BOH is not-for-profit and is a part of the Open House Worldwide family – a global network of Open House events (in over 40 cities!) which has become a worldwide movement.

 Each Open House city is run as an independent organisation but all adhere to a shared set of values and ideals, including that all buildings will open for free!
 For more information visit www.openhouseworldwide.org